manikmagar/adobe-air-db-connector/README.md

 AIR DB Connector for Adobe AIR application that requires to connect local database without any web application server.

-= Introduction =
+## Introduction

 Adobe AIR applications are not able to connect to local database.
 This library provides API to connect to local database.

-= Details =
+## Details

 This library has three parts:

- # java application that sits between your AIR application and local database.
+* Java application that sits between your AIR application and local database.
- # AirConnector.swc library for air applications providing API to communicate through java application.
+* AirConnector.swc library for air applications providing API to communicate through java application.
- # Sql Config generator - Utility to generate SQL configuration file having pre-defined sql queries.
+* Sql Config generator - Utility to generate SQL configuration file having pre-defined sql queries.

 This helps AIR application to connect any local database such as mysql, oracle, ms-sql.